lukasNo1/opi/README.md

     # don't write cc's with strikes below this value
     'minStrike': 0,

-    # write cc's around this far out, bot gets the nearest contract possible
-    'days': 30,

-    # allow x days less or more
-    'daysSpread': 10,

     # only write that cc if you can get this value or above in premium
     'minYield': 3.00,